 The College of Optometrists of British Columbia is committed to ensure that our registrants maintain a high standard of practice, that leads to the best possible patient outcomes.
-As a whole, effort is continually being made to be responsible leaders to our registrants and maintain the all-important engagements with our stakeholders, in the interest of the public.
+The College strives to be responsible leaders to our registrants and maintain the all-important engagements with our stakeholders, in the interests of the public.